 If you could get into the habit of measuring your steps with a pedometer, then this alone would lead you to more movement than if you didn't measure it.

 Baby steps to jumpstart your activity level through pedometer walking

 So your goal for this week is to implement the simple habit of step tracking and find out just what your average number of steps a day is.

 Step 1: Organize yourself a reliable pedometer.

 There are many (free) pedometers available on the web in the form of apps.
 I use and recommend the Runtastic Pedometer Step Counter & Walking Tracker PRO.
 It is available for both iPhones and Android devices.
 The download costs just $1.99 and it is the only pedometer that works anywhere on your body.
-You don’t need to set it up, just push a button and start walking.
+You don't need to set it up, just push a button and start your walking routine.